-- · To grow the real value of the assets in order to: - Secure the long term existence of the Foundation; and - Meet the unfulfilled demand for grants; - To seek a return greater than RPI plus 4% and £65,000 net; - · To dispose of underperforming assets as soon as practicable; - To source alternative forms of investment including accumulation funds; - · To contain operating costs. - · To operate at an acceptable level of risk.
+- To grow the real value of the assets in order to: - Secure the long term existence of the Foundation; and - Meet the unfulfilled demand for grants; - To seek a return greater than RPI plus 4% and £65,000 net; - To dispose of underperforming assets as soon as practicable; - To source alternative forms of investment including accumulation funds: - · To contain operating costs. - · To operate at an acceptable level of risk.

-During the year the Governors decided to transfer all securities into accumulation units, thus growing the endowment fund for future beneficiaries.
-Grants to current beneficiaries will be made from unrestricted funds.
+The Governors have invested all securities in accumulation units in order to grow the endowment fund for future beneficiaries.
+Grants to current beneficiaries are made from unrestricted funds.

-Property
+➤ Property

-Approximately 60% of the endowment is currently invested directly in property.
+Approximately 58% of the endowment is currently invested directly in property.
 The portfolio is diversified by size, location and class.

 The Investment Committee continues to explore the development potential of all the properties in the portfolio.
+As part of this strategy during the year an additional residential flat was created at a property in Eastbourne.
 The Governors are also identifying which properties should continue to be held in the portfolio, and are devising a strategy for disposing of properties identified for disposal.
-In accordance with this policy one property was disposed of during the year.